fumatchu/RADS/README.md

 # DaD
-Quick and Dirty Script to build Samba AD Servers
+Quick and Dirty Script to build Samba AD Servers on Rocky Linux